linnstrand/my-react-notes/React.md

 - When rendering is done, the browser will paint.

 Controlling Rerenders: React.memo prevents React hook components from rendering when the props doesn't change.
-{children} doesnt re-render when wrapping element does.
+{children} doesn't re-render when wrapping element does.
 UNLESS you use a memoized component.

 ### Error Boundaries